cgi-estonia-space/ALUs/README.md

 # Minimum/Recommended requirements

+For specific, check each processor's README.

+Below are rough figures:
 * NVIDIA GPU device compute capability 6.0 (Pascal) or higher
 * 2(minimum)/4(recommended) GB of available device memory (some ALUs can manage with less)
 * High speed (NVMe) SSD to benefit from the computation speedups
-* 4 GB of avalable RAM to enable better caching/input-output
+* 4 GB of extra RAM to enable better caching/input-output (GDAL raster IO)

 # Contributing